 - Raspberry Lemon Cake

 - 4 cups raspberries (you can use frozen)

 - Put the water and sugar in a medium sauce pan and bring to a boil, stirring to dissolve the sugar.

 - Add the berries and bring back to a boil.
 Cook for a minute to soften the berries.
 Note: if you are using frozen berries this will take a little longer.

 - Puree the mixture in a blender.
 I used my Vitamix.
 Note: be careful when pureeing hot mixtures, they have a tendency to explode out of the blender, so be sure to have the lid on and cover with a towel for added security.
 You may want to let it cool before blending.

-- Put the puree into a storage container and stir in the champagne.
+- If necessary, strain the mixture to remove seeds.
+Make sure you get everything you can through the strainer, leaving just the seeds.
+Put the puree into a storage container and stir in the champagne.
 Cover and chill in the refrigerator until cold.
 You can also leave it overnight.

 - Process the chilled mixture in your ice cream machine according to its instructions, mine takes about 20-30 minutes.
 Your sorbet will be on the soft side at this point.
 Spoon it into a chilled container and put in the freezer to firm up for a few hours.
 Note: the alcohol in this sorbet will keep it scoopable, so you can actually make this the day before if you like.